cimryan/teslausb/headless-scripts/Readme.md

     export REPO=rtgoodwin
     export BRANCH=headless-patch
     # Currently set to track this repo/branch while under development.

     # export pushover_enabled=false
     # export pushover_user_key=user_key
     # export pushover_app_key=app_key
     ```
-    (Pushover should be working but commented out by default.)
+     (For now, please leave the REPO and BRANCH set to the settings above.)

-* Boot it in your Pi, give it a bit, watching for a series of flashes (2, 3, 4, 5, maybe 6) and then a reboot and/or the CAM to become available on your PC/Mac.
+* Boot it in your Pi, give it a bit, watching for a series of flashes (2, 3, 4, 5) and then a reboot and/or the CAM to become available on your PC/Mac.
-* The Pi should be available at `teslausb.local` over Wifi (if it works) or USB networking (if it doesn't).
-Takes about 5 minutes, or more depending on network speed, etc. You should see in `/boot` the TESLAUSB_SETUP_FINISHED and WIFI_ENABLED files as markers of success too.
+* The Pi should be available for `ssh` at `pi@teslausb.local`, over Wifi (if automatic setup works) or USB networking (if it doesn't).
+It takes about 5 minutes, or more depending on network speed, etc.
 * If plugged into just a power source, or your car, give it a few minutes until the LED starts pulsing steadily which means the archive loop is running and you're good to go.
+* You should see in `/boot` the TESLAUSB_SETUP_FINISHED and WIFI_ENABLED files as markers of success as well.

 ### For manual setup